jchen114/LSTM-Algebra-Generator/README.md

 I + I * (I + I * (I + I)) + I * (I + I) + I

 ## Output
-It is the goal of the network such that when given a seed it should continue to generate a syntactically correct sequence.
+It is the goal of the network such that when given a seed it should continue to generate a syntactically correct sequence by recursively feeding the new sequence back into itself until it hits an end character, namely the '\n'.
 For example, on a seed of [(, (, (] it should generate a sequence that closes these parenthesis.

 ## Architecture